 Evolution of the Biomass Header

 Looking down the crop row at AHB’s Pilchuck demonstration site, it is hard to imagine that these 30-foot-tall trees reached this height in only three years.
-As a bioenergy crop, this is the type of growth AHB researchers were hoping for: lots of fast-growing biomass that growers could harvest on a consistent schedule as a feedstock for biofuels and bio-based chemicals produced in the Pacific Northwest.
-This amazing growth demonstrates poplar’s promising potential as a bioenergy crop.
-It also presents a challenge to the researchers developing the equipment that can efficiently harvest all of that biomass.
+As a bioenergy crop, this is the type of growth AHB researchers were hoping for.
+Lots of fast growing biomass, that growers could harvest on a consistent schedule as a feedstock for biofuels and bio-based chemicals produced in the Pacific Northwest.
+This growth demonstrates poplar’s promising potential as a bioenergy crop, but presents a challenge to researchers developing the equipment used to harvest the trees.

 In May, modifications to the New Holland FB130 coppice header debuted for the second harvest at the Pilchuck site.
 The header attaches to a New Holland forage harvester (FR 9000) and cuts and chips woody biomass as the machinery moves down the crop row.
-New Holland designed this machine to process 30-foot-tall poplar trees with stem diameters up to six inches.
+New Holland designed this machine to process 30-foot tall poplar trees with stem diameters reaching a thickness of up to six inches.
 The header is specialized for harvesting woody crops like poplar and willow.
-By attaching to the forage harvester, it increases the capabilities of the standard farming equipment, enabling the machine to process up to 132 tons of woody biomass per hour.
+It attaches to the forage harvester and increases the capabilities of the standard farming equipment, enabling the machine to process up to 132 tons of woody biomass per hour.

-The front of the header is now framed by revolving augers that help guide the poplar stems and branches into the rotating drums of the machinery.
-During past harvests before these modifications, the exceptional height of the poplar at AHB’s Jefferson and Hayden demonstration sites proved to be the rate-limiting factor during harvest.
-The operator would have to stop and back up to capture wayward stems that did not fall in vertical alignment with the machinery.
-Using the modified harvester during the most recent harvest at Pilchuck, researchers noted the improved efficiency of the harvesting process.
-The harvester’s operator reported a “100% improvement in stress level” as a result of the new addition.
+The front of the header is now framed by a revolving augers that help guide the poplar stems and branches into the rotating drums of the machinery.
+During past harvests, the exceptional height of the poplar at AHB’s Jefferson and Hayden demonstration sites proved to be the rate limiting factor during harvest.
+Before, the operator would have to stop and back up to capture wayward stems that did not fall in vertical alignment with the machinery.
+During the harvest at Pilchuck, researchers noted the improved efficiency of the harvesting process.
+The harvester’s operator reported an “100% improvement in stress level” as a result of the new addition.